pluralsight/guides/in-review/java-and-j2ee/scalable-analytics-in-plain-java-with-keen-io-and-spring-boot/article.md

 }
 ```
-You may have to rebuild the application and run it again if you want to see the changes in action.
+**You may have to rebuild the application and run it again if you want to see the changes in action.**

 Although most of the code is self-explanatory, let’s review some key parts:

 * `setContent(layout)`: This is a method in the `UI` class we are extending.
 This is how you set the component that is going to be rendered in this UI.
 * `title.addStyleName(ValoTheme.LABEL_H1)`: This simply adds a CSS class to the component.
 The [Valo theme](http://demo.vaadin.com/valo-theme/#!common) comes with many ready-to-use styles we can use to change the appearance of the components.
 * `layout.addComponent(title)`: This is how we can add components into layouts.
 In this case, `layout` is a `VerticalLayout` meaning all the contained components will be aligned, well, vertically.
-There are other kind of layout such as `HorizontalLayout` and `GridLayout` for example.
+There are other kinds of layouts, such as `HorizontalLayout` and `GridLayout`.
 * `button.addClickListener(event -> giftSelected(name, value))`: We can add click listeners to buttons in order to respond to click events on them.
 In this case, we are using a [lambda expression](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html) to define the `ClickListener` implementation as a call to the `giftSelected` method.

 ## Configure Keen IO